 The Amazonian dark soils of South America are locally referred to as "Terra Preta" or dark earth, when translated directly from Portuguese.
-These soils have been fertile for an exceptionally long time-between 2000 to 8000 years.
-More information about Terra Preta soils is available here: https://en.wikipedia.org/wiki/Terra preta
+These soils have been fertile for an exceptionally long time (over two thousand years).

+More information about Terra Preta soils is available here: https://en.wikipedia.org/wiki/Terra\preta